 Data quality encompasses the accurate records of registered Internet number resources and measurements relevant to Internet operations.
 The RIPE NCC will continue work to measure, monitor and enhance the data quality of Internet number resource registrations.
 The focus here will be on Early Registration Transfer (ERX) space and the legacy address space allocated before the Regional Internet Registry system existed.
+The goal of these activities will be to bring ERX and legacy space registration records up to the same standards of accuracy as address space distributed by the RIPE NCC since 1992.
+The RIPE NCC will continue to work with the other Regional Internet Registries towards a fully consistent view of all Internet number resource data and statistics.

 The acceptance of RIPE Policy Proposal 2007-01, "Direct Internet Resource Assignments to End Users from the RIPE NCC" has had a significant impact on the RIPE NCC's focus on data quality regarding holders of Provider Independent (PI) number resources.
 These resources include Autonomous System numbers, Provider Independent IPv4 address assignments, anycast assignments and Provider Independent IXP IPv6 address assignments.
-Under the terms of the Policy Proposal 2007-01, it is now necessary for any future PI number resource holder in the RIPE NCC service region to enter into a direct contractual relationship with RIPE NCC or a Local Internet Registry (LIR).
-A significant amount of work is needed to support this transition, particularly with respect to the holders of PI number resources assigned before Policy Proposal 2007-01 was approved in October 2008 and the associated 38,000 objects in the RIPE Database.
-This work is of central importance to maintaining accurate records of registered Internet number resources and to ensuring that, in its function as a Regional Internet Registry, the RIPE NCC can uphold the highest levels of registration data quality.
+Under the terms of Policy Proposal 2007-01, it is now necessary for any future PI number resource holder in the RIPE NCC service region to enter into a direct contractual relationship with RIPE NCC or a Local Internet Registry (LIR).
+A significant amount of work is needed to support this policy, particularly with respect to the holders of PI number resources assigned before the policy was approved in October 2008.
+This work is important for maintaining accurate records of registered Internet number resources and for ensuring that, in its function as a Regional Internet Registry, the RIPE NCC upholds the highest levels of registration data quality.